 Performance is brisk and plenty quick enough to nip past any traffic with ease.
 The little Ducati is a ‘naughty’ wee thing and it seems almost to ‘egg-you-on’.
 Honestly officer…Oddly this perkiness puts me in mind of my barmy Spaniel dog!
 Always into mischief!
 Laid back, the Scrambler isn’t.
 The delicious rasp from the Termignoni high-level exhaust, just adds to this character.

-The fuelling isn’t spot on though, so a bit of fizzing and popping goes on.
-Adds to the fun, but can be a tad embarrassing in some situations.
+The Termi pipe does a bit of fizzing and popping on the over-run which adds to the fun.
+Can be a tad embarrassing in some situations, but worth it.
 Throttle response low down the rev-range can be slightly ‘fluffy’.
 However I can live with it to be honest, so clearly it’s not that intrusive

 Good in the Twiddly Bits

 The handling remains great on the road.
 Islands and roundabouts can be attacked with some verve.
 Although a second disc on the front brakes would be welcome.
 The retardation available when compared to the S2R1000 Monster I ran previously just isn’t as good.
-To make matters worse the disc that is fitted seems to be very slightly warped.
-As a result you feel a little wobble on it as you shed the last few mph off under gentle braking.
-I can live with it on the basis that a new disc front Ducati is £300!
+However the bike still loses speed plenty well enough.

-The forks remain a little harsh in feel.
+The forks are very road biased in feel.
 I certainly don’t think the off-roading capability would be that great if you were to venture away from anything much worse than a graded gravel track.
 Despite the high rise exhaust, engine bash plate and the dual-purpose tyres fitted.
 I might go for straight road tyres if I keep the Ducati for a while.

 Dependable